Last updated on March 14, 2016

 Massachusetts absentee ballot deadlines

-Absentee ballot application deadlines: Received by noon on the day before the election - but highly recommended that you apply at least one month before the election.
+- Absentee ballot application deadlines: Received by noon on the day before Election Day - but highly recommended that you apply at least one month before Election Day.

 Massachusetts absentee ballot rules